jbcodeforce/jbcodeforce.github.io/docs/coding/git.md

 git remote set-url origin <url>
 ```

-* `git log -10 --stat`: To see the last 10 commits done on master
+* `git log -10 --stat`: To see the last 10 commits done on main
 * disable using ssl: `git config --global http.sslverify false`
 * In case the push did not return and hangs, it may be a problem of buffer size, then use `git config http.postBuffer 524288000`.